 How Are Trailing 12-Month Financials Used for Commercial Real Estate?

-Lenders, investors, and others may examine trailing 12-month real estate financials for several reasons.
+Lenders, investors and others may examine trailing 12-months real estate financials for several reasons.

 The most common is to assess a property’s stability and trend, especially for multifamily properties that usually have year-long leases.
 The financials can reveal a property’s current cash position, cash flow and profitability, as well as how those have each shifted over the past year.

 Trends can be more precisely identified by comparing the T12 with the T3.
 A trend that’s evident in T12 financials can be confirmed by T3 financials that continue the trend or accelerate it.
 T3 financials that don’t match the trend might indicate the trend is slowing or stopping.
 (Of course, whether these trends are good or bad depends on the trend itself.)

 Any leased property’s profitability can be fairly thoroughly assessed by examining the T12 and rent roll.
 Adding the rent roll report is helpful for multifamily properties, but it’s particularly necessary when evaluating other leased properties that have longer terms.